Administration and Shippings

 Over the years, the Government of Québec has accorded Musée de la civilisation additional responsibilities:

-Now truly a museum complex, Musées de la civilisation stand alone among major museums in Canada and worldwide, and is recognized for the creativity and know-how of its artisans.
+Today, the Museum complex is even stronger and more focused on its core mission.
+Musée de la civilisation has and will always strive to stand out as a premier museum both in Canada and on the world stage.
+Its creativity, like the performance of its artisans, is a Musée de la civilisation trademark.
 From the very first exhibitions put on by Musée de la civilisation in 1988 to the establishment of the Centre national de conservation et d'études des collections, its multidisciplinary teams continue to make groundbreaking contributions to museological practices.

 Since its very beginning, five executive directors have successively headed Musée de la civilisation :